nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_part_research.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Outpatient letter does not currently support coded participation in research information.
+- The ITK FHIR Outpatient Letter does not currently support coded participation in research information.